soma9574/signal-ai/README.md

 The backend automatically:
 - Polls for incoming Signal messages every 10 seconds
 - Responds as Senator Ted Budd using Claude Sonnet
-- Stores all conversations in PostgreSQL
+- Stores all conversations in SQLite
 - Provides REST endpoints for manual message sending

 ### Prerequisites